Al-Mahdi Abbas

+Biography

 Ascension and character

 Abbas bin al-Husayn was the son of the Imam al-Mansur al-Husayn II.
 When the father died in 1748, his son Ali was expected to succeed to the imamate.
 However, the mother of Abbas, an African slave, prepared the way for her own son.
 With the help of an influential qadi, the soldiery and principal governors were made to accept Abbas as the new imam.
 He took the name al-Mahdi Abbas.
 Ali was put in confinement and died in 1759.
 According to his younger contemporary, the renowned scholar al-Shawkani, al-Mahdi Abbas possessed an excellent character, being intelligent, diplomatic, resolute and just, with a good disposition to scholars.
 He abolished several abuses that occurred before his reign, such as irregular impositions.
 Among the Qasimid imams, he appears to have come closest to the Zaidi ideal of the imam as a pious and generous warrior-king.

-Niebuhr's visit
+Niebuhr's visit during his rule

 The German explorer in Danish service, Carsten Niebuhr, visited Yemen in 1762–1763 at the head of a scientific expedition.
 He met al-Mahdi Abbas whom he described in racist terms: "Had it not been for some negro traits, his countenance might have been thought a good one".
 The imam wore green robes with flowing sleeves, embroidered with gold lace.
 On his head he wore a large turban.
 Niebuhr and the other Europeans were permitted to kiss his hand and robe.
 In a subsequent interview, Niebuhr was allowed to show the imam their scientific instruments, and al-Mahdi Abbas posed several questions about European manners, commerce and learning.
 Niebuhr relates that the minister of the king's court, who held the title of nasi of the Jewish community and comptroller of the customs, as well as surveyor-general of the royal buildings and gardens, Rabbi Shalom Cohen ʿIraqi, known also as al-ʾOusṭā ("the skilled artisan"), fell into disrepute with the king and was imprisoned for two years in 1761 after having served under two kings for twenty-eight years.
 That same year, the king demolished twelve synagogues out of a total of fourteen in the city of Sanaa.
 Rabbi Shalom Cohen ʿIraqi was released only after paying a high ransom.
 At the same time, writs then issuing from the king forbade Jews in the city from building their houses higher than fourteen cubits (about 7.5 meters; 24.8 feet).

 As for the king's jurisdiction over outlying districts, Niebuhr related that a number of areas in Yemen were autonomous or independent of imamic rule by this time: